 Self-isolating after returning to the UK

-Some people returning to the UK must self-isolate (or 'quarantine') for 10 days, depending on the country they’ve travelled from.
-This could include returning from:
+Most people returning to the UK must self-isolate or quarantine for 10 days, depending on the country they've travelled from.

 - other personal travel, for example a family emergency